uaicoin/uaicoin.github.io/README.md

-# Welcome :smiley: This is the home of a brand new experimental crypto~~currency~~, totally worthless but quite a journey to get started!
+# This is the home of a new experimental crypto~~currency~~, totally worthless but quite a journey to get started!

-This coin does not have a manifesto, a white paper, an incredible team nor anything like that.
+This coin does not have a manifesto, a white paper nor anything like that.

 Here and now, I will share with you my journey that got me to this marvelous experiment!